LIAAD/Time-Matters/README.md

 Time matters is the result of research conducted by Ricardo Campos during his [PhD](http://www.ccc.ipt.pt/~ricardo/ficheiros/PhDThesis_RCampos.pdf) at the [University of Porto](https://www.up.pt/).
 The algorithm, initially implemented in C#, has now been made available as a Python package by [Jorge Mendes](https://github.com/JMendes1995) under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

 ## What is Time-Matters?
-Time matters is a python package that aims to score the relevance of temporal expressions found within a text (single document) or a set of texts (multiple documents).
+Time matters aim is to score the relevance of temporal expressions found within a text (single document) or a set of texts (multiple documents).

 The first (Time-Matters-SingleDoc) aims to determine the relevance of temporal expressions within a single document.